Family travel can be inherently stressful. Use these tried and true travel hacks for less aggravation and annoyance. More fun and relaxation.

 34. Duct Tape Travel Hacks

-A small role of duct tape can also have multiple uses for travelers.
+A small roll of duct tape can also have multiple uses for travelers.
 We first learned about the wonders of a roll of duct tape when traveling with babies.
 It’s great for childproofing new spaces.
-But we soon learned, that it can serve double duty for multiple travel uses.
+But we soon learned that it can serve double duty for multiple travel uses.
 Some common suggestions:

 - temporary repair for broken luggage

-- hold curtains together to keep out too bright morning light
+- hold curtains together to keep out the too bright morning light

 - use patterned or colored tape to mark and distinguish your suitcases